 In addition to Northern Virginia, advanced levels of connectivity are seen throughout Virginia.
 Mid-Atlantic Broadband Communities Corporation owns and operates 1,800 miles of open-access fiber optic network in 31 counties in Southern Virginia, and operates long-haul fiber network for optical transport to key peering hubs on the East Coast.
 Virginia Beach is now the landing point for three new transoceanic fiber cable connection points – the first in the Mid-Atlantic.

 Demonstrating a particular strength in the federal sector, Virginia houses a large ecosystem of technology integration and development companies.
 Thirty-seven of the Washington Technology Top 100 federal contracting companies are headquartered in Virginia, including seven of the top 10.

 Virginia offers a talented and skilled workforce supported by an acclaimed educational system offering a variety of cutting-edge degree programs.

-Virginia has the 3rd-highest concentration of workers employed in the IT industry, the 6th-largest net tech employment in the country, and is ranked the 7th most innovative state, according to Cyberstates 2018.
+Virginia has the 2nd-highest concentration of tech workers, the 6th-largest net tech employment in the country, and is ranked the 10th most innovative state, according to Cyberstates 2019.